Parablechnum novae-zelandiae

 Parablechnum novae-zelandiae, synonym Blechnum novae-zelandiae, commonly known as palm-leaf fern or kiokio, is a species of fern found in New Zealand.
 It can often be found growing in clay soil on embankments and roadsides.

 P. novae-zelandiae has long fronds that grow up to 2 metres long by 50 cm wide.
 They are pink when new and as they age they turn green and darken.

+Kiokio is edible.
+Its steamed leaves were relied on by Māori travellers in bush regions.